XBOX One launch craze

 I am in Redmond this week, midnight today is the launch of Microsoft’s new gaming console Xbox One.
-I have heard of multi-day lines for buying new products from Apple, but this is the first time I am seeing one and for a Microsoft product.
-I am seeing “Q” lines marked in Bellevue Square Mall in front of Microsoft Store and in Best Buy, Bellevue where I see determined fans camping in tents in the parking slot.
+I have heard of multi-day lines for buying new products from Apple, but this is the first time I am seeing one for a Microsoft product.
+I am seeing “Q” lines marked in Bellevue Square Mall in front of the Microsoft Store and in Best Buy, Bellevue where I see determined fans camping in tents in the parking slot.

 I am not much in gaming, so at this moment I am not planning to upgrade from my XBOX 360 & Kinect v1.